ntoand/home/src/views/pages/work/2017-correlation.md

 ### **Built with:** Matlab

-This is an easy-to-use Matlab GUI program that can calculate pair correlation<sup>[1](#footnote1)</sup> similarly to "Carpet analysis" function of <a href="http://www.lfd.uci.edu/globals/" target="_blank">SimFCS</a> program.
+This is an easy-to-use Matlab GUI program that can calculate auto and cross correlation<sup>[1](#footnote1)</sup> similarly to "Carpet analysis" function in <a href="http://www.lfd.uci.edu/globals/" target="_blank">SimFCS</a> program.
 The program can take fluorescence correlation spectroscopy data (.tiff) as input.

 <div class="image">
   <img src="<%= baseurl %>/public/imgs/work/2017-correlation/02.jpg" alt="Main window to calculate pair correlation"></img>